Astros lose combo no-hit try in 8th; Rangers’ skid hits 11

 Valdez struggled with command, and four of his six walks came in the first two innings.
 The 27-year-old lefty settled down after the second and retired 12 of his last 14 batters.

+“I recognized that I wasted a lot of pitches,” Valdez said through a translator.
+“I know what I need to do and I know I need to make adjustments so I can get deeper into games.”

 Texas starter Kyle Gibson (6-3) was done in by walking a career-high eight in six innings to lose his third straight game.

+“That was pretty gritty, I trust this guy more than anybody,” Woodward said.
+“For him to go six and walk eight and only give up two earned runs, that’s pretty remarkable.”

-It was the most walks allowed by a Rangers pitcher since Colby Lewis also walked eight on April 10, 2003 against Oakland.
+It was the most walks allowed by a Rangers pitcher since Colby Lewis also walked eight on April 10, 2003, against Oakland.

 An All-Star this season, Gibson allowed four hits and two earned runs.
 It could be his last start for the Rangers with the trade deadline approaching next week and Texas likely to be sellers in the coming days.